 This is an interesting topic because many strong 100m/110m hurdlers also have good open 100m speed, and almost all elite 400m hurdlers are also strong open 400m sprinters.

 There are many reasons for this, and they vary depending on the level of the athlete.

 It generally begins at the high school level.

-The most common reason this combo isn’t often done on the high school and college level has to do with events.
+The most common reason this combo isn’t often done at the high school and college level have to do with events.

 Simply put, there is too little time between the hurdles and the comparable sprint races for athletes to get a full recovery.